prateethvnayak/zsh.github.io/ZSH.md

 These are some of basic functionality enhacements ZSH offers over the normal bash-terminal.
 Once set-up you would never want to leave the terminal!

+#### TroubleShooting

+Sometimes the ZSH themes would not work as intended due to the terminal font support.
+If you are locally on a Mac or on Ubuntu, you would want to install some font support to the terminal application locally.
+The best way is to install the [PowerLine Font](https://github.com/powerline/fonts#installation)